 It’s very important that you do regular maintenance on your chimney and have an annual inspection.
 This is also true if you own a gas fireplace.
 Make sure you have regular maintenance done to ensure that your vents are unobstructed.
-Like those who own wood-burning fireplaces, and all homeowners for that matter, it’s important to make sure you have a carbon monoxide detector.
+Like those who own wood-burning fireplaces, and all homeowners for that matter, it’s important to make sure you have a carbon monoxide detector, or a smart home monitoring system.
 You also need to make sure the fan and air circulation passages are clean.

 Tragar Home Services Are Oil to Gas Conversion Experts